cybersamx/dbt-recipes/README.md

 ### Running Postgres

-All the dbt projects in this repo uses one common instance of postgres.
+All the dbt projects in this repo uses one common instance of postgres as defined by this [docker-compose.yml](docker-compose.yml) file.

 1. Run the postgres container.
 Make sure we are in the root directory where [docker-compose.yml](docker-compose.yml) is.